mikerenfro/master-of-puppets/presentation/theits-2023-master-of-puppets.markdown

 - [Make a new pull request](http://10.234.24.2:3000/theits23/puppet-control/compare/production...new_webserver) from the `new_webserver` into `production`
 - Merge the pull request and delete the `new_webserver` branch
-- Edit the web VM's puppet.conf with [`vagrant ssh web -c "sudo vi /etc/puppetlabs/puppet/puppet.conf"`](https://mike.renf.ro/vagrant-ssh-web-sudo-vi-puppet-conf-remove-environment.html) and remove the `environment=new_webserver` line.
+- Edit the web VM's `/etc/puppetlabs/puppet/puppet.conf` and remove the `environment=new_webserver` line.

 ::: notes
 x